ambikeshubham/Credit_Card/README.md

 app.py - This contains Flask APIs that receive air foil details through GUI or API calls, computes the precited value based on our model and returns it.

-templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted air foil regression.
+templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted Credit Card fraud  regression.

 **Running the project**